fixiabis/react-shared-state-maker/README.md

 # react-shared-state-maker

-react hook for share state between the components without context api.
+react hook for share state between the components without use context api.

 # Example: make shared state between the components